 If a student enrolled in an institution of higher education is under the age of 24, is not a veteran, is not married, and does not have a dependent child, the student's eligibility must be reexamined along with the income eligibility of the student's parents on an annual basis.
-During the annual reexamination process, FH will determine the ongoing eligibility of each student who is subject to the eligibility restrictions in 24 CFR 5.612 (see Chapter 4) by reviewing the student's individual income as well as the income of the student's parents.
-If the student has been determined "independent" from his/her parents based on the policies in the criteria for admission in Chapter 4, the parent's income will not be reviewed.
+During the annual reexamination process, FH will determine the ongoing eligibility of each student who is subject to the eligibility restrictions in 24 CFR 5.612 (see Eligibility for Admission Chapter) by reviewing the student's individual income as well as the income of the student's parents.
+If the student has been determined "independent" from his/her parents based on the policies in the criteria for admission in Eligibility for Admission Chapter, the parent's income will not be reviewed.

-If the student is no longer income eligible based on his/her own income or the income of his/her parents, the student's assistance will be terminated in accordance with the policies in Chapter 15.
+If the student is no longer income eligible based on his/her own income or the income of his/her parents, the student's assistance will be terminated in accordance with the policies in Termination of Assistance Chapter.